Wall Assembly Competition

 Participants are tasked with designing a wall assembly for their given climate zone while considering six criteria with a focus on applied building science.

 The inaugural 2020 competition, created as a way to combat boredom during the global lockdown pitted 16 assemblies against each other from professional Builders and Architects.
 This pilot year ran as a bracket with judging by the Instagram community to select a winner.
-Beginning in 2021, the Sweet 16 placed emphasis on the work of skilled-trade, architectural, and design students from across North America.
+Beginning in 2021, the competition placed emphasis on the work of skilled-trade, architectural, and design students from across North America.
 The competition now runs with a prestigious judging panel who elevates each submission with a defined rubric, and finally ward prizes donated by our amazing sponsors.

 Wall assemblies are a pivotal aspect of envelope design in residential construction and the foundation of many students' initial application of building science.
 While the focus of the competition remains wall assemblies, critical attention must be paid to the connections and proposed assemblies of adjoining foundations, floors and roofs.